fdoxyz/visualcosita/src/content/post/docker-compose-deploy-with-ssl.md

 ```

-Notice that the `proxy_pass` in each location entry will depend on the service name declared in the compose file.
+Notice that the `proxy_pass` in each location entry will depend on the service name declared in the compose file (below).

-The following Dockerfile should build the reverse proxy by adding the config file and SSL certificates.
+Now, the following Dockerfile builds the reverse proxy by adding the config file and SSL certificate files.

 __Hint:__ Avoid adding your certificates to source control.